 For at least the past 10 years, the whistleblowers and the government charge, Baker & Taylor has been deliberately miscategorizing certain books on their computerized invoices so that customers that buy books with public funds are not given the large discount rates for trade books that the company has promised in its contracts.
 Instead, those customers were receiving a very small or no discount on those books.

-"Baker & Taylor's decision to target its least sophisticated customers — schools and public libraries — makes this fraud particularly unconscionable," said Eric R. Havian, an attorney in the San Francisco of Phillips & Cohen, which is representing the whistleblowers.
+"Baker & Taylor's decision to target its least sophisticated customers — schools and public libraries — makes this fraud particularly unconscionable, an attorney in the San Francisco of Phillips & Cohen, which is representing the whistleblowers.
 "Schools and libraries are the least able to afford to pay fraudulently inflated prices for books, especially in this time of budget cutbacks."

 The federal False Claims Act allows private citizens to file lawsuits against companies that are defrauding the government of money.
 The lawsuit included a separate claim under California's False Claims Act.